How to measure family engagement: 8 Family Engagement Assessment Tools and Guides for Schools and Districts

 Introduction

 Today, due in large part to the influential work of Joyce L. Epstein and Dr. Karen L. Mapp, enhancing family engagement is now a common goal across schools and districts.
+Family Engagement Plans required as part of Title I or ESSA driven school improvement initiatives also add to the need to organize family engagement.
 Numerous studies demonstrate that meaningful partnerships with families help reduce absenteeism and strengthen student achievement.

-To achieve any set goal, the school or district needs first to understand where it stands with family engagement.
+To achieve increased and meaningful family engagement, the school or district needs first to understand where it stands with its partnership building.
 Is valuing family partnerships included in the school’s mission statement?
 Are parents invited not just to volunteer but also to shape the school’s policies?
 Do teachers communicate monthly with families and deliver positive updates?
 Is the role of homework communicated well to parents, and what steps has the school taken to support families as they raise their children in this digital era?
 Is the school connecting students and families with community programs?
 Does the school provide communication in the family’s home language?
 How do schools include and celebrate their students’ diverse cultures?

 Practical Plans for Important Work